TechNishant204/ImageGallery/README.md

-create a readme for js mini project named wedding gallery in which i have added some pics of mine of wedding Certainly!
-Here’s a sample README file for your JavaScript mini-project named "Wedding Gallery":

 Wedding Gallery

 Project Description
 The Wedding Gallery is a simple JavaScript-based project showcasing a collection of my personal wedding photos.
 The gallery features an interactive and user-friendly interface for viewing wedding memories.